BryceVandegrift/hot-plate/Build.md

 #### 3D Printed Parts

-This design also uses 3D printed legs to hold everything up.
+This design also uses 3D printed legs and rings to hold everything up.
 If you don't have a 3D printer then you can use a 3D printing service like JLC3DP.
 You can use almost any material for the legs, but I would recommend just normal PLA plastic.
-You can find the STL file for the legs [here](3d/peg.stl).
+You can find the STL file for the legs [here](3d/peg.stl) and the rings [here](3d/ring.stl).
-Also don't worry, the legs will **not** melt or majorly deform despite the heat.
+Also don't worry, the legs and rings will **not** melt or majorly deform despite the heat.

 #### Firmware